Kengan Ashura: Characters

 A fighter for the Koyo Academy Group.
 His insane attraction to Ohma has driven him to kill his own master, who murdered Ohma's master prior to the start of the series.
 He enters the tournament in the hopes of fighting Ohma and to be killed by him as his ultimate form of affection.

 Media

 Manga

-Kengan Ashura is written by Yabako Sandrovich and illustrated by Daromeon.
-It was serialized in Shogakukan's online platform Ura Sunday and in the MangaONE app from April 18, 2012, to August 9, 2018.
+Written by Yabako Sandrovich and illustrated by Daromeon, Kengan Ashura was serialized in Shogakukan's online platform Ura Sunday and in the MangaONE app from April 18, 2012, to August 9, 2018.
 Shogakukan collected its chapters in 27 tankōbon volumes, released from December 18, 2012, to February 19, 2019.

 A sequel, titled Kengan Omega (ケンガンオメガ), began its serialization on Ura Sunday and MangaONE on January 17, 2019.
 The sequel is set two years after the events of the original series.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on February 19, 2019.
-As of September 19, 2025, 30 volumes have been released.
+As of September 11, 2026, 34 volumes have been released.

 Both series are licensed digitally in North America by Comikey.